 Sibel Yamak specializes in governance with a focus on the relationship between business elites and state, contextual antecedents and impact of top management teams, governance and democratization relationship and sustainability.
 Her works have been published in peer reviewed journals such as British Journal of Management, Strategic Management Journal, Group and Organization Management, European Management Journal, Journal of World Business, International Journal of Human Resource Management.
 She is an editorial board member of Society and Business Review and European Management Review.
 She is actively involved with different academic associations such as Academy of Management where she previously acted as Management Education and Development Division Research Coordinator.
 She is the former President of the European Academy of Management.
 Currently, she is the executive committee member of the International Federation of Scholarly Associations of Management.
 She is the scientific council member of several universities in France.

-Deadline for submission of 1,500 word summary for initial screening of topics is on 1st of June 2021 and a deadline for a full paper submission is October 15th, 2021.
-Submissions are to be sent to dr. Anna Górska at firstname.lastname@example.org
+Deadline for submission of 1,500 word summary for initial screening of topics is on has been extended to 15th of July and a deadline for a full paper submission is October 15th, 2021.
+Submissions are to be sent to dr. Anna Górska at email@example.com

 Articles presented during the symposium can to go through a fast track in Central European Management Journal.
 The submissions to the journal will still go through the double-blind peer review process.